 Finnish sauna and similar amenities are used in all corners of the world for at least 2000 years.
-And it’s not accidental, as sauna has many health benefits.
-You’ve, probably, heard about some of them like relaxation and improved circulation, but you definitely couldn’t think of some other amazing effects of regular sauna bathing like antidepressant, analgesic and even weight loss.
+And it’s not accidental, as the sauna has many health benefits.
+You’ve, probably, heard about some of them like relaxation and improved circulation, but you definitely couldn’t think of some other amazing effects of regular sauna bathing like an antidepressant, analgesics, and even weight loss.

 Improved blood circulation and related benefits

-Despite that improved blood circulation is commonly known the effect of the sauna, not many are aware of additional benefits connected to it.
+Despite that improved blood circulation is commonly known as the effect of the sauna, not many are aware of the additional benefits connected to it.

 Better blood supply to fat tissue also helps to reduce cellulitis.

 Nerdy note: The effect of improved circulation is achieved by vasodilation (widening of your blood vessels) and increased heart rate.